luzianscherrer/openpayai/README.md

 ```

 The content
-providing webserver verifies that all of the following critera are met:
+providing webserver verifies that all of the following criteria are met:

 - The signature is valid
 - The signer has purchased a license on-chain